MITgcm-contrib/llc_hires/llc_4320/readme_llc4320.txt

 Some animations created by David Ellsworth are available here: https://data.nas.nasa.gov/eccoviz/eccovizdata/llc4320/index.html

+From Tom Haine on March 2, 2025
+Status on the LLC4320 data on SciServer.org
+- All the LLC4320 data are now stored on SciServer.
+- The conversion from .shrunk format to zarr, and the associated integrity checking, is underway.
+All the surface fields have been done, now we’re working on the interior fields.
+We estimate this will take another 2–4 weeks to complete.
+Once it’s done, we’ll make all the LLC4320 data publicly available to SciServer Oceanography users.
+- Meanwhile, a 10 day test LLC4320 dataset is already available to SciServer Oceanography users.
+Check out the Poseidon Project (https://www.poseidon-ocean.net/) for more information on accessing those data.
+The public, interactive Poseidon Viewer (https://web.idies.jhu.edu/poseidon-viewer/viewer/index.html) can be used with these LLC4320 data too, right now.

 ============

 The output files have been compressed by removing land points